 How does incorrect power and surge wattage affect LED lights?

 When first installed, LED lamps require more power than during regular operation, which can strain the lamps and cause flickering.
-To prevent this, move larger-load items to a high-volt circuit to eliminate the pressure on the voltage load and reduce flickering risk.
+To prevent this, move larger-load items to a high-voltage circuit to eliminate the pressure on the voltage load and reduce flickering risk.

 Can changing voltage levels cause LED flickering?